jackjazb/config/server/README.md

 ## Management

-The Taskfile in this directory allows remote management of the server.
+Remote management tasks are defined in `mise.toml`.
 Public key access to the root user is required for most tasks.

-Install `task` with `npm install -g @go-task/cli`.
+Install `mise` with `curl https://mise.run | sh`.

-Use `task --list-all` for a summary of available management tasks.
+Use `mise tasks` for a summary of available management tasks.

 ## Services